(818) 489-9072 phone

-Narineh wrote, produced, directed, and starred in her own pilot —Hopped—about three women working at a brewery.
-She’s also completed a short film—Creative Urges—which she produced, directed, and starred in.
-So far it’s been selected for Los Angeles International Underground Film Festival (won Best Film by audience vote); Oregon Cinema Arts Fest (nominated for Best Actor & won Best Ensemble); IndieFest (won Directing award), Jelly Fest Semi-Finalist, La Femme Fest and Pomegranate Fest official selection.
+Narineh wrote, produced, directed, & starred in her own female-driven pilot, Hopped, about three women working at a brewery.
+She’s won multiple awards for her short, Creative Urges, which she produced, directed, & starred in.
+It was selected in Los Angeles International Underground Film Festival (won Best Film by audience vote); Oregon Cinema Arts Fest (nominated for Best Actor & won Best Ensemble); IndieFest (won Directing award), Jelly Fest Semi-Finalist, La Femme Fest, & Pomegranate Fest official selection.

 Narineh's newest short, Sandwitches, was featured on Elizabeth Banks's comedy website for women, whohaha.